The Small and Midsized Business Guide to Managed IT Services

 Unlike previous types of IT support firms, like so-called “break-fix” providers who come onsite to help fix your technology after you’ve started losing productivity, the managed IT service provider proactively handles all the tasks related to IT service management.

-Proactive IT services have several important business benefits.
+Proactive IT services, delivered by a local MSP, have several important business benefits.

 Maximum network uptime

 Each MSP has a centralized hub, called a network operations center (NOC), that allows them to remotely monitor and maintain your technology, 24-hours a day, 7 days a week.
 The ability to locate and solve IT problems quickly, before they start harming productivity, ensures that your team always has the tools they need to work.